iriska246/Irina/Resume.md

 __PERSONAL SKILLS__

 * Excellent analytical and problem-solving skills
-* Ability to generate and apply new solutions to problems
 * Great verbal and written communication skills, creativity and intuition
 * Enthusiastic, outgoing, self-motivated, team player, quick learner
 * Able to work under strict deadlines and comfortable in fast-paced environment